SOCIÉTÉ

 Sequence 5, Miguel Abreu Gallery, New York

-High Performance, curated by Bernhard Serexhe & Julia Stoschek, Julia Stoschek Collection at ZKM, Düsseldorf
+High Performance, curated by Bernhard Serexhe & Julia Stoschek, Julia Stoschek Foundation at ZKM, Düsseldorf

 That Singing Voice, curated by Matt Moravec, Galería Marta Cervera, Madrid